p4lang/p4c/README.md

 parser, etc. For more simplicity we got rid of the keyword `extends` and just use `override` throughout.

-Without using any keywords, a sturct can be extended in P4 today.
+Without using any keywords, a struct can be extended in P4 today.
 Consider the example below.

 ```p4